Quels sont les messieurs aux commandes d'Ortu Leather ?

 (Who are the men behind Ortu leather?)

 Hailing from Paris, France, it is said that since the day he was born, Frank has been surrounded by leather.
 Frank is the ultimate self-taught leather expert, he IS leather.
-From the early age of fourteen, he started working with his brothers at their leather factory and shops in the Marais neighborhood of Paris.
+From the early age of fourteen, he started working with his father and grandfather at their leather factory and shops in the Marais neighborhood of Paris.
 Frank has done it all -- designing and adjusting patterns, cutting the hides, and selling his fabulous finished products in high-end boutiques.
 From leather jackets, to pants, handbags, you name it, he mastered everything it takes to make perfect leather goods to delight the consumer (with Frank's expertise and talent, his family's leather empire grew to a half dozen boutiques).
 While there, Frank collaborated with Rick Owens, Jean-Claude Jitrois and a host of other trendsetters.

 In the 90's, hearing the call of the American siren, Frank jetted to the Los Angeles fashion district to launch Swann.
 The Swann label graced the shelves of chains and retailers such as Barney's New York, Neiman Marcus, Saks Fifth Ave, Henry Bendel, Fred Segal, Opening Ceremony and more, while the line was featured in Bazaar, Vogue and other fashion publications.
 As a trans-Atlantic trendsetter, Frank's reputation quickly spread, and today he can hardly take a step in the DTLA Fashion District without bumping into a friend or colleague.